Full Mouth Reconstruction Steps

 You will be able to “try on” provisional restorations to get an idea of what they look and feel like.
 This try-out period is extremely helpful as you can provide valuable feedback about your mock-ups to refine the permanent restorations.

-Developing the Treatment Plan
+Developing Your Dental Treatment Plan

 Based on the results of Dr. Spencer’s visual exam and the records and models, he will explain, step-by-step, the best combination of treatments and procedures to help you achieve optimal oral health and a complete set of healthy teeth.
 This could involve any of the following: